sai36-jntu/Credit-Card-Fraud-Detection/README.md

 Data dictionary
-The data set can be downloaded using this link.
+The data set can be downloaded using this link(https://www.kaggle.com/mlg-ulb/creditcardfraud)